tecumses/clonewheel/README.md

 # clonewheel
+simulating a tonewheel organ in pd\
+to do:
-simulating a tonewheel organ in pd\n to do: real bouncing contact keyclick vibratoscanner
+  real bouncing contact keyclick vibratoscanner